wohshon/wohshon.github.io/_posts/2020-11-06-amq-streams-mirrormaker2.markdown

 There you go, the replication took place.
 I am very interested in the kind of performance it can handle.
 This may be something I will investigate next.

-Hope this is useful, till I write again!
+Hope this is useful and till I write again!